One Control Minimal Series BJF Buffer

 Furman PL-Plus E

 What can be less sexy than a power conditioner?
 Not much, I’m sure.
-But still – this box has saved me from voltage spikes, weird refrigerator-turning-on noises etc for two decades now.
+But still – this box has saved me from voltage spikes, weird refrigerator-turning-on noises etc for more than three decades now.
 The lights are broken – something in the dimmer circuit blew up about 15 years ago – but the unit still soldiers on.
 I originally had it in a large guitar rack (16 rack spaces full of preamps, effects etc…) but the last few years it has sat in a small rack, feeding clean power to my old amps at home.
 However, since I got the Eleven Rack, the Furman has seen far more use.
 It now lives in the rack, feeding power to the 11R rig, pedalboard and powered monitor.
-So once again, it gets to go with me to nearly every gig…
+So once again, it gets to go with me to gigs…